 Symptoms below the neck: Exercise is not usually advised if you have symptoms below the neck, such as muscle aches, vomiting, diarrhea, chills, or a cough.
 And don't exercise if you have fever or feel extremely tired.
 In all these cases, working out could put stress on the immune system that could hamper recovery or make you feel worse.

-When your illness seems to be letting up, slowly work back into your fitness routine.
+Easy does it When your illness seems to be letting up, slowly work back into your fitness routine.
 Give yourself several days of rest after a bad cold and at least a week or so after the flu before you go full-tilt.
 Depending on how sick you were and what your doctor advises, you may need to wait up to 2 weeks before hitting the gym again.

 When resuming workouts, limit the intensity and duration of your sessions for a few days or weeks after your illness.
 Perhaps plan on exercising half your usual time.
 Or go half-speed on aerobics and lift less weight until you regain your endurance and strength.
 When you find that you are no longer exhausted, you'll know it's time to ease back into your regular routine.

 Don't worry about losing the fitness gains you made before you were sick.
 Taking a little time off doesn't mean you have to go back to square one.
 On the other hand, working out too soon or too hard before you are fully recovered can put you back in the sick bay.

 Thank you for your patience during our recent Comments outage.
 Comments have returned, including comments on previous stories & blogs before the outage.
 As before, Comments that don't add to the conversation may be automatically or manually removed by Facebook or AccuWeather.
 Profanity, personal attacks, and spam will not be tolerated.

 Storms packing heavy rain and mountain snow will take a break beginning during the middle of this week, while further drought relief looks promising.